Infrared saunas use infrared light to create heat to warm the body from within. (Infrared light is not visible to us, but can be felt as heat.)

 Any damage that occurred during transit that was not visible at the time of delivery is considered concealed loss or damage.
 Due to rough handling in transit, it’s possible to damage the contents of the boxes without damaging the boxes.
 If such a situation occurs, it is important to contact us immediately for instructions on how to handle the claim.

 If you want to file a claim, it’s important to save the packaging that the damaged merchandise arrived in.
 You must open all boxes and inspect products for concealed damage within 5 business days of delivery.

 Most likely, the driver will not be able to wait while you open the boxes.
 If that is the case, please note "Possible Concealed Damage" on the delivery receipt.

-For most customers, the process to assemble your infrared sauna is relatively easy.
+Assembling your infrared sauna is relatively easy.
 Two physically capable people should be able to assemble the sauna in under an hour.

 You'll only need simple tools, including a Phillips-head screwdriver.
 The sauna is designed to be easy to set up and to take apart and reassemble.